dangkhoahuynh2019-droid/vscode-pgsql/README.md

 - **Windows**: x64 only (ARM64 is not currently supported)
 - **Linux**: x64 and ARM64 (requires glibc 2.35+)
 - **macOS**: macOS 13+
-  - For macOS ARM64: Some backend services are yet to be converted to native ARM64 binaries.
-You need to install Rosetta 2:
-    > `/usr/sbin/softwareupdate --install-rosetta --agree-to-license`

 ### Air-gapped environments